kinde-oss/kinde-cli/docs/subcommands/connected_apps.md

 ### `get_auth_url`

-Get the authorization URL for a connected app.
+Get the authorization URL for a connected app to initiate OAuth flow.

 **Usage:**
 ```bash